ASSIGNMENT 03

 Resources

-NOTE: EARLY IN THIS COURSE ASK YOUR SCHOOL LIBRARIAN TO RUN THE REPORTS NEEDED.
-LET THE INSTRUCTOR KNOW ASAP IF YOU NEED HELP.
-THANK YOUR LIBRARIAN—EFFUSIVELY.
+NOTE: EARLY IN THIS COURSE ASK YOUR SCHOOL LIBRARIAN TO RUN THE NECESSARY REPORTS.
+IF YOU ENCOUNTER ANY DIFFICULTIES, LET YOUR INSTRUCTOR KNOW RIGHT AWAY.
+AND DON'T FORGET TO THANK YOUR LIBRARIAN ENTHUSIASTICALLY AND SINCERELY!

 Your Task